opeyemiagbadero/Aux-Shell-Scripting/bash_scripting.md

 Added the public keu from the documentation in the id_rsa.pub file.
 ![4  create id_rsa pub](https://user-images.githubusercontent.com/79456052/181996440-b5128826-338d-45dc-9626-e24235091779.png)

-Added the  private key in the documetnation in the id_rsa file
+Added the  private key in the documetation in the id_rsa file
 ![5  create id_rsa file](https://user-images.githubusercontent.com/79456052/181996505-f3d8e936-0b07-49a2-bdb5-f46df66e3ed4.png)

 added the names of the 20 new Linux users needed to be onboarded in the names.csv file.